-Positions CSR as a sociotechnical field of practice and core competency of engineers through an ongoing grant from the National Science Foundation and journal articles by Jessica Smith and Nicole Smith.
+Positions CSR as a sociotechnical field of practice and core competency of engineers through an ongoing grant from the National Science Foundation and journal articles by Jessica Smith.

 Sustainable Artisanal Mining

-Making the practice safer and healthier for miners, communities and the environment through projects in Suriname, Peru and Bolivia led by Nicole Smith and an interdisciplinary Partnerships in International Research and Education NSF grant awarded to Mines HE faculty in collaboration with scholars in Colombia and Peru
+Making the practice safer and healthier for miners, communities and the environment through an interdisciplinary Partnerships in International Research and Education NSF grant awarded to Mines HE faculty in collaboration with scholars in Colombia and Peru

 Low Income, First Generation Engineering Students